nextgenswitch/.github/profile/README.md

 ## Next Generation Programmable SoftSwitch and PBX
-# NextGenSwitch is a programmable API driven sip SoftSwitch with built in PBX , Call Center and Call campaign solution .
+# NextGenSwitch is a programmable API driven sip SoftSwitch with built in Multitenant PBX , Call Center and Call campaign solution .